* Professor of American history at Yeshiva University

-Born on August 4, 1938, Ellen Schrecker holds a BA degree from Radcliffe College (1960), as well as an MA (1962) and a Ph.D.
+Born on August 4, 1938 in Philadelphia, Pennsylvania, Ellen Schrecker holds a BA degree from Radcliffe College (1960), as well as an MA (1962) and a Ph.D.
 (1974) in history, both from Harvard University.
 In 1987 she became a professor of American history at Yeshiva University, where she is currently a professor emerita.
 Between 1975 and 1996, Schrecker also taught for brief periods at Harvard, Columbia, the New School for Social Research, New York University, the Union Institute, and Princeton.
 From 1998-2002, she was the editor of Academe, the journal of the American Association of University Professors, where she served as a National Council member.
 Shrecker is best known for her work on the history of McCarthyism and the Cold War.

 Describing herself as both a “radical” and a “card-carrying member of the American Civil Liberties Union,” Schrecker says she “undertook the study of McCarthyism precisely because of my opposition to its depredations against freedom of speech.”
 Claiming that “McCarthyism did more damage to the Constitution than the American Communist Party ever did,” she derides anti-Communists generally as conspiratorial McCarthyites who are “misguided or worse.”